Astoria Hotel (Vancouver): History

-The Astoria, originally the Toronto House Apartments was built by Robert Aubrey Wallace, a developer from Ontario.
+The Astoria, originally the Toronto House Apartments, was built by Robert Aubrey Wallace, a developer from Ontario.
 The architects of the building were Braunton and Leibert.
 Upon opening in March 1913, the Toronto House had 87 rooms for rent.
 After opening, Wallace managed the apartments for a number of years.
 In June 1933, the apartments came under new management.
 Wallace remained the owner of the property until his death in 1950.
 Many of the early occupants of the hotel were working class, such as dock workers at Ballantyne Pier and loggers.

 In 1950, operations of the apartments were taken over by Alex Bayer and William Sawchuk, who ran the previous incarnation of the Astoria on West Hastings.
 The apartments were transitioned into a hotel, and the name of the building was changed to the Astoria Hotel.
 The number of rooms were increased to 88.
 The newly renovated space featured the newly installed neon sign, two beverage rooms (split into a women's section and a man's section), air conditioning, heating, a walk in cooler, and a 50-car parking lot.
 The capacity of the main floor totaled to 400.

 In December 1961, a fire damaged portions of the basement and the back of the ground floor of the hotel.
 Guests were evacuated but no injuries were reported.

-In 1977, The Astoria Boxing Club (established 1966) moved operations to the hotel.
+In 1977, the Astoria Boxing Club (established 1966) moved operations to the hotel.
 The club practiced in the basement of the hotel until they moved to the North Burnaby Inn in 1998.
 The club aimed to help troubled and underprivileged youth from the nearby neighborhood, which was experiencing an economic downturn during the 1970s and 1980s.
 A number of members found success, such as boxers Dale Walters and Manuel Sobral.

 In 1984, Nolan Fisher bought the hotel.
 During Expo 86, Fisher guaranteed that rents of long-term guests would not be raised despite the influx of visitors to the city.
 At that time, the Astoria had 40 long-term residents who paid $220 monthly.
 Many long-term residents were elderly and disabled.

 By 1999, the ownership of the hotel was transferred to the Sahota family, which marked a rapid decline in the conditions in the hotel.

 In 2005, the hotel, along with other single-room occupancy hotels the Lucky Lodge and Gastown Hotels, were subject to an undercover 10 week police sting.
 The investigation found evidence of drug dealing, welfare fraud, and possession of stolen goods.
 Living conditions in the rooms were also found to be sub-standard.

-In February 2022, an accidental explosion occurred in a second story suite of the hotel.
-No one was harmed in the incident, and minor damage was done to the hotel.
+In 2019, the estimated value of the hotel was $8.7 million.
+By 2021, the value had dropped to $7.9 million.